SummaryRead the full fact sheet

-In recent years, a wide range of synthetic products, claiming to have similar effects to ecstasy, have also been available in Australia.
-The active ingredient in these products can potentially be a number of chemicals, such as benzylpiperazine (BZP), mephedrone or methylenedioxypyrovalerone (MDPV), but it is difficult to know what exactly they contain.
+In recent years, synthetic products, claiming to have similar effects to ecstasy, have also been available in Australia.
+The active ingredient in these products can include chemicals – such as benzylpiperazine (BZP), mephedrone or methylenedioxypyrovalerone (MDPV), but it is difficult to know what exactly they contain.

-Help is available for ecstasy misuse
+Treatment for ecstasy (MDMA) misuse

 - individual counselling

 Peer support – or talking to someone who has been in the same situation – can also be helpful.

 See your doctor for information and referral or contact an alcohol and other drug service in your area.

 Ecstasy is an illegal drug.
 Penalties apply under federal and state laws for anyone who: